UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - 2021-10-19 12:00 - the new Myriad expansion nodes were enabled and are running jobs.

+- 2021-10-26 21:50 - Heavy load on Lustre began.
+We are investigating whether or not this was a job.
+Is currently causing slow filesystem access, and affecting MATLAB loading, git clone and Python import times among others.

 ### Kathleen

 - All systems are working well.